• Welcome to the ShrimperZone forums.

 3.30 The proposal does however present some risk for the Council and it is these which the Council is working with Cushman Wakefield on to fully understand and mitigate if possible.

-3.31 Subject to the acceptable mitigation of these risks, completion of all necessary due diligence and the refinement of the overall deal (with independent specialist advice), it is hoped that the Council will be able to reach a position whereby the deal can progress as broadly outlined above.
+3.31 Subject to the acceptable mitigation of these risks, completion of all necessary DD and the refinement of the overall deal (with independent specialist advice), it is hoped that the Council will be able to reach a position whereby the deal can progress as broadly outlined above.
 The proposal will also need to be checked and ratified by the Council’s external auditors for financial prudence and the scheme will require planning permission.

 3.32 Once the fine details are settled, given the scale and financial impact risks of this proposed transaction the matter will brought back to Cabinet for agreement.